MOEAFramework/MOEAFramework/docs/operators.md

 ### Adaptive Metropolis (AM)

 AM is a multiparent operator, allowing a user-defined number of parents and offspring [^vrugt07] [^vrugt09].
 AM produces normally-distributed clusters around each parent, where the shape of the distribution is controlled by the covariance of the parents.

 Internally, the Cholesky decomposition is used to update the resulting offspring distribution.
 Cholesky decomposition requires that its input be positive definite.
 In order to guarantee this condition is satisfied, all parents must be unique.
-In the event that the positive definite condition is not satisifed, no offspring are produced and an empty array is returned by
+In the event that the positive definite condition is not satisfied, no offspring are produced and an empty array is returned.

 Parameter            | Default Value     | Description
 :------------------- | :---------------- | :----------